About the Journal

 1. Plagiarism and self-plagiarism are not allowed.

-2. The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
+2. Authors must ensure that they have written entirely original works.
+If they use the work or words of others, these must be properly cited or quoted.

-3. An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
+3. Authors should not publish manuscripts describing essentially the same research in more than one journal or primary publication.
+Submitting the same manuscript to more than one journal concurrently is unethical and unacceptable.